Smooth perturbations of the functional calculus and applications to Riemannian geometry on spaces of metrics: Perturbative spectral theory of Laplace operators

 \begin{theorem}[Perturbations of functions of the Laplacian] Let $\al\in (m/2,\infty)$ with $\al>1$, let $E$ be a natural first order vector bundle over $M$, let $r,s\in\mathbb R$ with $s,s+r\in[-\al,\al]$, let $\ph \in (0,\pi)$, and let $f$ be a holomorphic function on $S_\ph$ with $\sup_{\la \in S_\ph}|\la^{r/2} f(\la)|<\infty$.
 Then the following map is real analytic:

 If $E$ is trivial, then this holds with $[-\al,\al]$ replaced by $[-\al,\al+1]$. \end{theorem}

-\begin{proof} By \autoref{thm:bochner} the Laplacian is real analytically as a map
+\begin{proof} By \cref{thm:bochner} the Laplacian is real analytically as a map

-Moreover, the functional calculus is real analytic by \autoref{thm:smooth}.
-Note that the conditions of the theorem are satisfied because the assumption $\al>1$ ensures that $\be:=-\al$ and $\ga:=\al-2$ satisfy $\be<\ga$.
-If $E$ is trivial, then \autoref{thm:bochner} holds with $[-\al,\al]$ replaced by $[-\al,\al+1]$. \end{proof}
+Moreover, the functional calculus is real analytic by \cref{thm:smooth}.
+Note that the conditions of the \lcnamecref{thm:smooth} are satisfied because the assumption $\al>1$ ensures that $\be:=-\al$ and $\ga:=\al-2$ satisfy $\be<\ga$.
+If $E$ is trivial, then \cref{thm:bochner} holds with $[-\al,\al]$ replaced by $[-\al,\al+1]$. \end{proof}

-Recall from \autoref{lem:derivative} that the directional derivative of the Laplacian with respect to the metric extends to Sobolev spaces of low regularity.
-This also applies to fractional Laplacians, as shown in the following lemma.
-These results are used in the proof of \autoref{thm:satisfies} below.
+Recall from \cref{lem:derivative} that the directional derivative of the Laplacian with respect to the metric extends to Sobolev spaces of low regularity.
+This also applies to fractional Laplacians, as shown in the following \lcnamecref{lem:adjoint}.
+These results are used in the proof of \cref{thm:satisfies} below.

 \begin{lemma}[Derivative of the fractional Laplacian] Let $\al\in (m/2,\infty)$ with $\al>1$, let $E$ be a natural first order vector bundle over $M$, let $\ph \in (0,\pi)$, and let $f$ be a holomorphic function on $S_\ph$ which satisfies for some $p\in (1,\al]$ that $\sup_{\la \in S_\ph}|\la^p f(\la)|<\infty$.
 Then the derivative of $P_g=f(1+\Delta^g)$ with respect to the metric $g$ extends to a real analytic map